On nu Faces of Partial Alternating Sign Matrix Polytopes: Introduction and background

 \begin{definition} An \emph{alternating sign matrix} is an $n \times n$ matrix $M = \left(M_{ij}\right)$ with entries in $\left\{-1,0,1\right\}$ such that:

 We denote the set of all $n \times n$ alternating sign matrices as $\asm_{n}$.
 Define the \emph{alternating sign matrix polytope} $\asm(n)$ as the convex hull of these matrices. \end{definition}

-Alternating sign matrices arose in the study of the $\lambda$-determinant~\cite{RobbinsRumsey}.
-They have a lovely enumeration formula~\cite{MRRASMDPP,ZEILASM,kuperbergASMpf} and connections to statistical physics~\cite{kuperbergASMpf}.
+Alternating sign matrices arose in the study of the lambda-determinant~\cite{RobbinsRumsey}.
+They have a nice enumeration formula~\cite{MRRASMDPP,ZEILASM,kuperbergASMpf} and connections to statistical physics~\cite{kuperbergASMpf}.
 The alternating sign matrix polytope was defined as above by Striker in~\cite{ASMPoly}, where she also found an inequality description, enumerated the facets, and studied its projection to the permutohedron.
 Independently, Behrend and Knight defined this polytope in terms of inequalities and proved the vertex description~\cite{Behrend2007HigherSA}.
 In addition, they studied lattice points in the $r$th-dilate of the alternating sign matrix polytope, which they called \emph{higher spin} alternating sign matrices.

 In \cite{ASMCRY}, a face of the alternating sign matrix polytope with some prescribed zeros in certain parts of the matrix was studied and shown to be integrally equivalent to an order polytope.
 We give the definition of this polytope and state the relevant theorems below.
-(Our convention differs from that of \cite{ASMCRY} by vertical reflection of the matrix, to match with the conventions of this paper.)
+(Note our convention differs from that of \cite{ASMCRY} by vertical reflection of the matrix.)

 Let $\delta_n = (n-1, n-2,\ldots , 2, 1)$ be the staircase partition and consider the partition $\lambda = (\lambda_1, \lambda_2,\ldots, \lambda_{\ell}) \subseteq \delta_n$ as the positions $(i,j)$ of an $n\times n$ matrix given by $\{(i, j) \ | \ 1 \leq i \leq \ell, 1\leq j\leq \lambda_i\}$.